-Yerevan’s most important place is Marshal Baghramyan Ave.
-The National Assembly, Presidential Residence, and the National Academy of Sciences of Republic of Armenia all the buildings are located here.
-Besides all of them is proudly located the lungs of Baghramyan Avenue, called Lover’s Park.
+Marshal Baghramyan Avenue is one of the most important streets in Yerevan.
+The National Assembly, Presidential Residence, and the National Academy of Sciences of the Republic of Armenia, all the buildings are located here.
+Besides all of them, a park is proudly located in the lungs of Baghramyan Avenue, called Lover’s Park.

 Though the park looks very young and modern it exists since the 18th century and has a rich history behind.
-Once the area of the garden was the district of Kozern and the park was called “Kozern’s gardens” that time were planted a lot of trees.
-So that means that some of nowadays trees are approximately 150 years which dates back to the 18th century.
+Once the area of the garden was the district of Kozern and the park was called “Kozern’s gardens”․ A lot of trees were planted in the park at that time.
+So it means that some of nowadays trees are approximately 150 years old which dates back to the 18th century.

 In 1949 the park was renamed to the “Pushkin’s garden” by the decision of the Soviet Republic in honor of the celebration of the 150th birth anniversary of prominent Russian poet Alexandr Pushkin.
 But 21 years later the park again was renamed and was called “Barekamutyun” (Comradeship) as a gratitude to the friendship of Soviet Union nations.

 After the independence of the Republic of Armenia, the park was renamed “Lover’s Park”.
 The name came from Demirjian St. which had the name “Lover’s street” because it was a lovely spot for couples.
 In 1981 the Marshal Baghramian metro station was constructed in the ground of the park.

 In 2007 the park was reconstructed within the framework of the Boghossian Gardens Project.
 The project of reconstruction started in 2006 and it was designed by Pierre Rambach, who was a well-known landscape Architect from Switzerland.
 Due to the author, the garden doesn’t have a look of traditional parks.
 As they called heaven of nature in an urbanized city.